LancheMi/happiest-baby-automation-framework-poc/README.md

 `./gradlew allureReport`

-To view the generated report open [index.html](build/reports/allure-report/allureReport/index.html) from a browser
+Report will be generated under build/reports/allure-report/allureReport folder, the index.html file can be opened from a browser